Stoffel Vandoorne: 2017: Full rookie season

-2018 season
+2018

 In the new McLaren Renault partnership, Vandoorne enjoyed a good start to the season with 3 points finishes in the first 4 races.
 However, as the season progressed, he struggled to maintain this momentum which left him with 8 points by the Japanese Grand Prix.
 Moreover, the lack of a competitive package in the McLaren resulted in a long drought in points finishes between the 2018 Azerbaijan Grand Prix and the 2018 Mexican Grand Prix.
 Vandoorne ended the season in 16th ahead of 4 other drivers in the drivers' championship.
 However, the last few Grands Prix saw Vandoorne in some impressive battles, particularly in the Abu Dhabi Grand Prix with Esteban Ocon and Romain Grosjean, which led him to finish 8th on the Formula 1 Power Rankings.

 It was announced on 3 September 2018 that Vandoorne would leave McLaren at the end of the 2018 season.

-Reserve driver (2020–2022)
+2020–2022: Return to reserve driver role

-Vandoorne was the simulator driver for the McLaren team in 2020 and was named as one of the team's reserve drivers in 2021, but in 2022 was not chosen as the driver for the final pre-season test Bahrain after Daniel Ricciardo tested positive for COVID-19.
+Vandoorne was the simulator driver for the McLaren team in 2020 and was named as one of the team's reserve drivers in 2021, but in 2022 was not chosen as the driver for the final pre-season test at Bahrain after Daniel Ricciardo tested positive for COVID-19.

-Mercedes (2019–2022)
+Mercedes development driver (2019–2022)

 Vandoorne was the simulator driver for the Mercedes team in 2019 and was named as one of the team's reserve drivers in 2020, but in the end was not chosen as the driver for the 2020 Sakhir Grand Prix after Hamilton tested positive for COVID-19.
 Vandoorne drove for Mercedes in the season-ending 2020 Abu Dhabi Young Drivers Test alongside Formula E teammate Nyck de Vries.

 Vandoorne was also made available as reserve driver for Racing Point in 2020 and McLaren from 2020 to 2022, as part of an agreement between Mercedes and both teams.

-Aston Martin (2023–)
+Aston Martin reserve driver (2023–present)

-Vandoorne is announced to be joining Aston Martin for the 2023 Formula One World Championship as a reserve and simulator driver, sharing duties with 2022 Formula 2 champion Felipe Drugovich.
+Vandoorne was announced to be joining Aston Martin for the 2023 Formula One World Championship as a reserve and simulator driver, sharing duties with 2022 Formula 2 champion Felipe Drugovich.
 Additionally, he was also made a reserve driver for McLaren.
+In August, Vandoorne drove the Aston Martin AMR23 during a tyre test at Spa-Francorchamps.

+Vandoorne remained the reserve driver for Aston Martin for the 2024 season and drove an Aston Martin AMR24 during a tyre test at Spa-Francorchamps.